Sanketpujari33/Recipe-app/README.md

 ## Features

-- The user enters the dish name of his choice into this input
 - The user enters the dish name of his choice into this input and hits the search button.
 - displays an image of the respective meal.
 - When the user clicks on this button, a pop up opens up with the instructions to cook the meal.